Jeremy Moore: Career

 Moore was handing over to the recuperated Pringle when Argentina invaded the Falkland Islands on 2 April 1982.
 He joined the task force planning team at Northwood before flying south to take command of land forces in theatre.
 His planning post was taken by Lieutenant General Richard Trant.
 Moore relieved Brigadier Julian Thompson as ground commander when he arrived shortly before the 5th Infantry Brigade, travelling ahead on HMS Antrim to reach the islands on 30 May.
 Moore implemented the plans proposed by Thompson, with the British soldiers forced to march across the inhospitable islands in the absence of sufficient helicopters and against Argentine resistance.
-He accepted the surrender of the Argentinian commander, General de Brigada Mario Menéndez, in Port Stanley on 15 June 1982.
+He accepted the surrender of the Argentine commander, General de Brigada Mario Menéndez, in Port Stanley on 15 June 1982.

 Moore was advanced to Knight Commander of the Order of the Bath on 11 October 1982 "in recognition of service within the operations in the South Atlantic", and left the Marines in 1983.
 He became Director General of the Food Manufacturers Federation, but left 18 months later.
 Later in life, he raised money for research into liver diseases after having a liver transplant.
 He was Colonel Commandant of the Royal Marines from 1990 to 1993, and joined the parade to commemorate the 25th anniversary of the Falklands War at Horse Guards Parade and the Mall on 17 June 2007.